rcl-coding/tutorial-staticwebsite/lesson4.md

 </div>
 ```

-- Preview the index.html page in the browser and see the results
+- Preview the index.html page in the browser and see the results.

 ![new folder](img/css-card.JPG)